microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 ## Module name collisions

-User Code which could be broken by a member being added to an module in the Package should not be supported.
+User Code which could be broken by a member being added to a module in the Package should not be supported.
 This specifically means User Code that does things like:

 ```typescript